 Bees are the best pollinators because they are easily managed and easily moved around, are known to exploit a wide variety of crops and actively seek out flowers with pollen.

 When a bee collects nectar and pollen, from the flower of a plant, some pollen from the stamens – (the male reproductive organ of the flower)-sticks to the hairs of the body.
-When bee visits the next flower, some of this pollen is rubbed off onto the stigma, or tip of the pistil(-the female reproductive organ the flower).
+When a bee visits the next flower, some of this pollen is rubbed off onto the stigma, or tip of the pistil(-the female reproductive organ the flower).
 When this happens, fertilization is possible and fruit, carrying seeds can develop.

 Pollination is essentially plant reproduction.
-Without help from animal pollinators, our everyday food supply would look much different – at least one third of our staples we’ve come to rely on would no longer be available.
+Without help from animal pollinators, our everyday food supply would look much different – at least one-third of our staples we’ve come to rely on would no longer be available.
 Many of the food and crops we rely on need or, at the very least, benefit from bee pollination.

 Example of cultivated plants that need honey bee pollination: Alfalfa, almonds, apple, asparagus, apricot, beans, blackberries, blueberries, cabbage, citrus, cucumber, cauliflower, celery, cherries, cranberries, eggplant, garlic, grapes, lettuce, mustard melon, onion, parsley, peach, nectarine, pear, pepper, plums, pumpkin, sunflowers, strawberry, sweet potatoes, watermelon,…